Mistralys/application-localization/README.md

 Localization::addAppLocale('de_DE');
 Localization::addAppLocale('fr_FR');
 ````

+> Note: The package has not been tested with non-latin scripts, like Sinic
+> (Chinese, Japanese, Korean, Vietnamese) or Brahmic (Indian, Tibetan, Thai, Lao).

 ### 2) Adding file source folders

 This defines in which folders to search for PHP or Javascript files.
 These files will be